-4. If you are not satisfied with the action taken:
+4. If you are not satisfied with how the problem was solved ...

 - Contact the Major Appliance Consumer Action Program (MACAP).
-MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, and KitchenAid have failed to resolve your problem.
+MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, and Whirlpool have failed to resolve your problem.